aichemydev/Wring_docs/docs/tutorial-basics/Test Runs/Test-Explorer.md

 # Overview Page

-The test explorer is where to go when you want to browse all the tests you have added to Wring.
+The test explorer is where you can browse all the tests you have added to Wring.

 ![Test Explorer](/img/Test-Explorer.png)

-This page displays the test runs along with quick access to high level information such as a description, run time, total paths, healed paths.
-By default, your results will be displayed chronologically.
-Clicking on a Test Run shows you further detail about the particular Test Run.
+This page displays the test runs along with quick access to high level information such as descriptions, run times, total paths, and healed paths.
+By default, results will be displayed chronologically.
+Clicking on a Test Run shows you further detail about a particular Test Run.

-The test explorer is the destination for your test runs as well as test suites.
+The test explorer contains information for your test runs as well as test suites.

 ## Adding a Test Run